Refining BlueBox for Reliability and Scalability

 outcome

-The on-site control panel reduced management support requests by ~30% and improved issue turnaround during daily operations.
+The Staff Control Panel reduced management support requests by ~30% and improved issue turnaround during daily operations.

 Click to copy